Classification

 The goal of the classifier weight analysis tool is to provide an estimate as to how heavily certain words are weighted within an intent classifier.
 We call the score of a weight an “Influence Index”.
 If a word has a high influence index for a given intent, then the intent classifier gives that word high importance and a query containing that word is more likely to be classified as that intent.

-To access the classification data insight tool, click bar chart icon, a data insight modal will appear.
+To access the classification data insight tool, click , a data insight modal will appear.

 What do we do with the insights?

-Note: You need at least two outgoing transitions from each state for this tool to function.
+Note: At least two outgoing transitions are required from each state for this tool to function.
 As it is not possible to draw inferences about intents when there is less than two outgoing intents.

 # How to utilize query classifier?